davidowe/MATH681CourseProject/README.md

 - G = {GL_1, GL_2, ... | GR_1, GR_2, ...} is the notation for a game G where Left can move to game GL_1 or GL_2 etc. and Right can move to GR_1 or GR_2 etc.

 The value of a game corresponds to the outcome of the game if both players play optimally.
-- If G = 0, the second player wins.
+- If G ≈ 0, the second player wins.
 - If G > 0, Left wins as the first or second player.
 - If G < 0, Right wins as the first or second player.
+- If G ≥ 0, Left wins as the second player.
+- If G ≤ 0, Right wins as the second player.
-- If G ‖ 0, (pronounced G is fuzzy with 0) the first player wins.
+- If G ‖ 0, (pronounced is fuzzy with) the first player wins.
+- If G ⧏ 0, (pronounced less than or fuzzy with) Right wins as the first player
+- If G ⧐ 0, (pronounced more than or fuzzy with) Left wins as the first player

 Addition on games is defined as:\
 G + H = {GL_1+H, GL_2+H, ... | GR_1+H, GR_2+H, ...}\
 Negation on games is defined as:\